The Metaverse is something you’ve probably heard of already – it’s all anybody seems to be talking about right now.

 Lil Nas X is one of a few musicians that is making the most of virtual shows, especially since the beginning of the pandemic.

-You can see from Metaverse statistics like this that the concept has taken off.
+You can see from Metaverse data and statistics like this that the concept has taken off.

 Travis Scott is another rapper that has made the most of virtual concerts, thanks to all the lockdowns that we have experienced as a result of the pandemic.